Jeremy Zuckerman: Film/TV

-Together, Zuckerman and Wynn created the music for the feature films Just Peck and A Leading Man, and the Nickelodeon TV series Kung Fu Panda: Legends of Awesomeness.
+Together, Zuckerman and Wynn composed the music for another Nickelodeon TV series Kung Fu Panda: Legends of Awesomeness, the work on which earned them four Daytime Emmy Award nominations and two wins.
+They also collaborated for indie feature films Just Peck and A Leading Man.

-In 2017, after two Emmy Award wins and five nominations, Zuckerman and Wynn announced the dissolution of The Track Team to pursue their creative and professional paths independently.
+In 2017, Zuckerman and Wynn announced the dissolution of The Track Team to pursue their creative and professional paths independently.

 Zuckerman went on to score the first three seasons of MTV and VH1's Scream, as well as the PBS documentaries Nature: Snow Monkeys and Nature: Yosemite.
 Other documentaries include Beartrek, Stuntman, and This Little Land of Mines.

-Other notable film and TV projects include the 2020 Jeff Baena film Horse Girl, and an episode of the experimental Showtime series Cinema Toast.
-Both of which are collaborations between Zuckerman and Josiah Steinbrick.
+His other notable film and TV projects include the 2020 Jeff Baena film Horse Girl, and an episode of the experimental Showtime series Cinema Toast.; both of them are collaborations between Zuckerman and Josiah Steinbrick.
 The Cinema Toast episode, titled Quiet Illness is written by Aubrey Plaza, and is her directorial debut.

 Zuckerman has also composed the music for director Natasha Kermani's films Lucky and V/H/S/85.

-In 2023, Zuckerman along with The Echo Society, composed the score to the Darren Aronofsky film Postcard from Earth.
-Postcard from Earth is the first film to be created for and presented at Sphere in Las Vegas.

-The Echo Society/Concert Music
+The Echo Society/Concert music

 Zuckerman is a founding member of The Echo Society, a Los Angeles-based collective whose mission is to gather, inspire, enrich and connect the community through the creation and performance of new sonic and visual art.
 The Echo Society's other founding members include composers Brendan Angelides (aka Eskmo), Judson Crane, Nathan Johnson, Rob Simonsen, Joseph Trapanese, and Benjamin Wynn.

 Zuckerman's music for The Echo Society concert series is predominantly chamber music, and the work "focuses on creating highly specific and controlled masses of sound using a combination of home-grown, semi-algorithmic processes and intuition.
 Using traditional orchestral instruments, these works explore complexity and transformation of sound and form, instead of the traditional melody/harmony paradigm."

+The Echo Society's most well-known project in which Zuckerman was a part of was composing the score to the Darren Aronofsky's 2023 film Postcard from Earth, which also became the first film to be created for and presented at Sphere in Las Vegas.

-Modern Dance
+Modern dance

 Zuckerman has worked with choreographer Benjamin Levy on Everyone, Intimate, Alone, Visibly, "in which extended vocal techniques performed and processed in real-time by Jeremy, intersect with Levy’s choreography to form a complex gestural dialog."
 He also worked with Levy on Khaos, which was commissioned by the Scottish Dance Theatre.
 Zuckerman created the score for dancer/choreographer Lisa Wahlander's The Impermanent Sky, which was composed and performed live by Zuckerman using the audio programming language SuperCollider.